Valentine-234/-n8n-Workflow/README.md

 cd laravel-10-boilerplate-task

-The goal of this project is to serve as a boilerplate for Laravel 10 utilizing light-weight alpine linux images for nginx and php 8.2 (fpm).
+The goal of this project is to serve as a boilerplate for Laravel 10 utilizing light-weight alpine linux images for nginx and php 8.2 (fpm)